postmanlabs/postman-docs/v6/pro/workspaces_workaround_for_version_5.5_and_below.md

 In versions 5.5 and below, teams work collaboratively in a [Team Library](/docs/postman/team_library/setting_up_team_library){:target="_blank"}.
 In a Team Library, you can share collections, environmental templates, view team updates, and subscribe to shared collections.
-However, [Workspaces](/docs/postman/workspaces/intro_to_workspaces){:target="_blank"}, available in Postman version 6.0, provides greater visibility and easier access to shared collections
+However, [Workspaces](/docs/postman/workspaces/intro_to_workspaces){:target="_blank"}, available in Postman version 6.0, provides greater visibility and easier access to shared collections.

 In Workspaces you can [organize the collections](/docs/postman/team_library/setting_up_team_library){:target="_blank"} for those two projects in separate Workspaces.
 In each Workspace you can [add or create collections],